landlab/landlab/landlab/components/lithology/JOSS elements/paper.md

 Source code for Lithology and Litholayers is available as part of the [Landlab python package]().
 A tagged version of Landlab that includes this functionality is archived in Zenodo with the linked DOI:[@ZenodoSourceCode].
 In addition to the source code a Jupyter Notebook introducing the use of Lithology and Litholayers is now part of the Landlab tutorials repository.
 A tagged version of Landlab that includes this functionality has been archived with the following DOI: [@ZenodoNotebook].

 # Acknowledgements
-Thanks to Adam Forte, Matt Rossi, and Brian Yanites for helpful discussions during the development of this code and the accompanying Jupyter notebooks.
+The authors thank Adam Forte, Matt Rossi, and Brian Yanites for helpful discussions during the development of this code and the accompanying Jupyter notebooks.

 # References